We are moving to a "Waiting List" style adoption. Click on LIST for details.

 What cannot be in a rat's environment?

-For litter, stick with sani-care, aspen, shredded paper, or linens like cotton, fleece, and flannel.
+For litter, stick with sani-care, aspen, eco shredded paper, or linens like cotton, fleece, and flannel. ** We are the only shop to use a wicking material with our fleece products**

 Rats create a hierarchy within the mischief.
 If you have two vying for alpha (male and female mischiefs do this) then we suggest getting in the bathtub with them.
 You need somewhere they and you can be, so you can signal to them that you are alpha and love them equally.
 Part of this is just them figuring out who is alpha, and you'll have to let them, but you can calm the tension by putting them in a situation where they don't want to hurt you, the ultra-dominant.
 If they start fighting in the tub with you there, don't try to pull them apart you'll startle them.
 When you can safely pick them both up, hold them on each side of you so they see each other, while being held by you.
 Take a hand towel with you because if they calm down, you can cuddle them together in the towel.